Not everyone has the right for their asylum claim to be heard in the UK.

-The Dublin III regulations state that people should not be detained solely because they are being put through the Dublin regulations transfer process, and they should only be detained if there is a "significant risk of absconding".
-The UK Home Office determines that most people are at risk of absconding, so detains most people whose case falls under the Dublin regulations.
+The Dublin III regulations state that people should not be detained solely because they are being put through the Dublin regulations transfer process, and they should only be detained if there is a “significant risk of absconding”.
+The UK Home Office determines that most people are at risk of absconding, so detains many people whose case falls under the Dublin regulations.
 It’s important to note that if they do this to you, they then have to process your transfer more quickly (see below).

 Article 16 of the Dublin III regulations states that if an asylum-seeker has family ties in a particular EEA state, and because of a particular vulnerability is dependent on that family tie, those individuals should be kept or brought together.
 The UK interprets this family tie very narrowly, and says this only applies to a spouse, parents or children in the UK (though this may be the subject of legal challenge).

-For example, as an Iranian asylum seeker, you may have spent some time in Germany then returned (either voluntary or you were returned by force) to Iran for six months where you faced further persecution.
+For example, as an Iranian asylum seeker, you may have spent some time in Germany then returned to Iran for six months where you faced further persecution.
 If you then came to the UK straight from Iran, and prove this, you may be able to prevent a removal to Germany under the Dublin Regulations.